B-Ball-Brain/B-Ball-Brain/README.md

 sqlite> .read query.sql
 ```

-You can exit from sqlite3 by pressing `CTRL + C` and the data should be
+You can exit from sqlite3 by pressing `CTRL + C`, and the data should be
 saved in `data.csv`.
 Each row is an example (timecapsule) with the last
 column being the label (plus/minus per minute).